HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/codeviewerService.md

 ---

 # Name of file/service
-example_ms (replace this line with the name of the microservice)
+editCodeExample_ms.php

 ## Description
-*Description of what the service do and its function in the system.*
+Handles updates of code examples, and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php) as the output for the microservice.

 ## Input Parameters
-*Parameters will be described in lists.
-"Type" is either String or int, but add the specific type in "Description".
-The specific types can be found in the tables in the database (http://localhost/phpmyadmin/).
-Switch out varchar/int in the example below, with the correct type.*
+- Parameter: $opt
+   - Type: string
+   - Description: Operation type

+- Parameter: $exampleId
+   - Type: string
+   - Description: Example ID.
+Stored as mediumint in the database

+- Parameter: $courseId
+   - Type: string
+   - Description: Course ID associated with the code example.
+Stored as int in the database

+- Parameter: $courseVersion
+   - Type: string
+   - Description: Course version associated with the code example.
+Stored as int in the database

+- Parameter: $playlink
+   - Type: string
+   - Description: Play link for opening demo in code example.
+Stored as varchar(256) in the database

+- Parameter: $exampleName
+   - Type: string
+   - Description: Name of the code example.
+Stored as varchar(64) in the database

+- Parameter: $sectionName
+   - Type: string
+   - Description: Name of the section of the code example.
+Stored as varchar(64) in the database

+- Parameter: $beforeId
+   - Type: string
+   - Description: Before ID.
+Stored as int in the database

-- Parameter: paramName
+- Parameter: $afterId
-   - Type: String
+   - Type: string
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: After ID.
+Stored as int in the database

-- Parameter: paramName
+- Parameter: $userid
    - Type: int
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: User ID.
+Stored as int in the database

 ## Calling Methods
 - GET